nwplus/self-learning-resources/1-getting-started/how-to-git-github.md

 ## **git workflow**

-1. (first time setup) pull the repository `git clone https://github.com/dryu99/infinite-animal-crossing-lofi.git`
+1. (first time setup) clone the repository `git clone https://github.com/dryu99/infinite-animal-crossing-lofi.git`
-    - what does pulling the repository mean?
+    - what does cloning the repository mean?
         - you're "grabbing" the latest version of the code from GitHub
         - you only need to do this once at the beginning
         - this is what it could look like
 ![git setup photo 1](https://i.imgur.com/w8Ww9U2.png)

-2. checkout into a new branch `git checkout -b NAME-OF-BRANCH`
+2. check out a new branch `git checkout -b NAME-OF-BRANCH`
     - it should look like this:
-        - the name of the **original** branch is called (CREDITSS) - shown in a blue color
+        - the name of the **default** branch in my example is called `CREDITSS` (shown in a blue colour)
-            - if you start out for the first time, the branch will be called MASTER/MAIN
+            - the default branch is called `master` by default, although it varies by repository
         - we checked out to a new branch called EXAMPLE
 ![git setup photo 1](https://i.imgur.com/YSVr3uh.png)
-    - checking out into a new branch means that you're working on a different version
+    - checking out a new branch means that you're working on a different version
         - like a paper - this means you're working on a draft involving one idea for the final paper
         - you don't want to work on the idea directly on the final paper but rather on a draft
         - if you don't use the "draft" having branches makes it easier to not include it